 - Topology Optimization: The Use of Cutting Edge Numerical Methods in Teaching Structures to Architects.
 Proceedings of the ASEE 2012 Annual Conference, San Antonio,Texas.

 - In Support of Pre-Professional Relations: Guidelines for Effective Educational Collaborations between Architecture and Engineering.
 Proceedings of the 100th Annual ACSA Meeting, Boston MA, March 1-4, 2012. (with Clare Olsen)

 - The Value of Trans-disciplinary Design Education with Architects for Engineering Students.
 Proceedings of the 2011 ICEE Conference on Engineering Education, Belfast, N. Ireland. (with Clare Olsen)

 - The Value of Short Term Study Abroad for Civil Engineering Students.
 2011 ICEE Conference on Engineering Education, University of Ulster, Belfast, Northern Ireland, August 21-26, 2011 (with S.P.
 Clemence)

 - Pedestrian Bridges - Structural Design by Masters of Architecture Students.
-American Society for Engineering Education 2011 Annual Conference and Exposition, June 2011, Vancouver Canada
+Proceedings of the ASEE 2011 Annual Conference and Exposition, Vancouver Canada, June 2011.

 - Are We Asking the Wrong Questions?
 A study of student familiarity with common textbook examples.
 Proceedings of the ASEE Global Colloquium on Engineering Education, Singapore, October 18-22, 2010